franklant/Calculating/README.md

-Class project for COMP167 at North Carolina A&T State University Tasked with using javax components to create a personal scientific calculator
+Class project for COMP167 at North Carolina A&T State University.
+Tasked with using javax components to create a personal scientific calculator.

 What I learned:
 - How to use javax and swing components for projects